What Is eLearning? Everything You Need To Know

 We touched on why eLearning is growing in popularity, but now let’s dive into some of the most popular advantages and disadvantages.

-- Cost-Effective – Many eLearning programs need an initial start-up cost, but you can increase your return on investment rather quickly when you run more students through an eLearning program.
+- Cost-Effective – Many eLearning programs need an initial start-up cost, but you can increase your ROI rather quickly when you run more learners through an eLearning program.

-- Time Efficient – Employees can take part in eLearning when it’s convenient for them, after hours, on weekends or even between meetings.
+- Time Efficient – Employees can take part in eLearning when it’s convenient for them, including after hours, weekends, or even between meetings.
 In addition, instructors can create content on their own schedule and post it to your eLearning platform.

-- Isolation – Not everyone learns best in front of a screen, some students thrive on the face-to-face interaction with their peers and instructor.
-Some students can find online learning to be isolating and lonely.
+- Isolation – Not everyone learns best in front of a screen as some learners thrive on face-to-face interactions with their peers and instructor.
+Some learners can find online learning to be isolating and lonely.

-- Self-Pacing Requires Self-Discipline – When you have a self-paced eLearning platform, it may be difficult to motivate your students to log in and finish their program.
-This can be helped by instituting deadlines, offering rewards, adding gamification and using engaging content.
+- Self-Pacing Requires Self-Discipline – When you have a self-paced eLearning platform, it may be difficult to motivate your learners to log in and finish their program.
+This can be helped by instituting deadlines, offering rewards, adding gamification, and using engaging content.